orgurar/hole-punching/README.md

 ## License

-Doraemon is licensed under the MIT license, see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT license, see the [LICENSE](LICENSE) file for details.